yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 DEVELOPED WITH:
 ============

-This was developed using Python 3.9 and Anaconda, Inc. on Windows 10 and Centos 8 systems.
+This was developed using Python 3.9 and Anaconda, Inc. on Windows 10 systems.

 QUICK START:
 ============